mjbeverley/xsibackup/README.md

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
 USE AT YOUR OWN RISK.

+    	NOTE: Rsync is a different program than XSIBackup released under a different license.
+XSIBackup makes use of Rsync through its command line options and is used as a mere dependency.
+XSIBackup license affects only XSIBackup code.

+	You can download Rsync source code at: https://download.samba.org/pub/rsync/ You can review Rsync license at: https://rsync.samba.org/GPL.html

 ONE-LINER INSTALL (recommended):